Seeing is Believing: Brain-Inspired Modular Training for Mechanistic Interpretability: Experiments

 \section{Experiments}

 In this section, we apply BIMT to a wide range of applications.
 In all cases, BIMT can result in modular and sparse networks, which immediately provide interpretability on the microscopic level and the macroscopic level.
 At the microscopic level, we can understand which neurons are useful, what each useful neuron is doing, where/how information of interest is located/computed.
 At the macroscopic level, we can understand relations between different modules (e.g., in succession or in parallel), and how they cooperate to make the final prediction.
 From Section 3.1 to 3.3, we train fully-connceted neural networks with BIMT for regression, classification and algorithmic tasks.
 In Section 3.4, we show that BIMT can generalize to transformers and demonstrate it in in-context learning.
 In Section 3.5, we demonstrate that BIMT can easily go beyond vector-type data to tensor-type data (e.g., images).
 In general, BIMT achieves interpretability with no or modest drop in performance, summarized in Table~\ref{tab:tradeoff}.
+All experiments are runnable on a cpu (M1) usually in minutes (at most 2 hours).